MoSync/MoSync/rules/readme.txt

 	...
 end

-Where preqs is either a single identifier or an array.
+Where preqs is either a single symbol or an array of symbols.
-Each identifier is a symbol, which specifies another target, or the name of a Work defined previously in the Workfile.
+Each symbol specifies another target, or the name of a Work defined previously in the Workfile.

 If no targets are specified on the command line, the :default target will be invoked.
 It's usually a good idea to specify a :default target in every workfile that uses targets, unless you want to force the user to select one.